Doe-Vida/FrontEnd/front_end/README.md

 ## Folder Organizations

-**lib > shared** - Global classes that contains the widgets and styles of the project.
+**lib > shared** - Global classes that contains the widgets and styles of the project..

 ## Tips